-All the while, the pressure and need to understand never ceased.
+The need to understand never ceased.

 My class time had ended when I called the house and again talked to the answering machine.
 So I called our neighbor across the street.
-Valerie said she was sure she had seen her leave earlier in the day and I switched to an incoming call.
+Valerie said she said she had seen her leave earlier in the day and I switched to an incoming call.
 I only remember five words “Rebecca has taken her life.”

 Dialogue followed, but I don’t remember a single word.